Kuriouskitty/test_game/README.md

 # test_game
-# Simple text based game where I player around with GUI and dynamic stats.
+# Simple text based game where I played around with GUI and dynamic stats.